domenk/esp32-arduino-lib-builder-windows/README.md

 	* *Hard disk*: Select *Create a virtual hard disk now*.
 	* *Hard disk file type*: *VDI* is fine.
 	* *Storage on physical hard disk*: Select *Fixed size* if you have enough resources.
-	* *File location and size*: Set size to 15 GB.
-10 GB may not be enough.
+	* *File location and size*: Set size to 20 GB or at least 15 GB.

 * Start the machine you have just created.